strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 ![](/img/tabletop/fist/island.jpg)

-1. Yacht: 1x CYCLOPS gadget.
+1. Yacht: Secret access to Tunnels [10].
+1x CYCLOPS gadget.
 Fire Island-esque partiers partying, oblivious to the rest of the island being taken over by pirates.
 Prince Andrew of the British Empire sticks out like a sore thumb, partying with the rest.
 2. Village: Homes for the help, the trafficked and the partiers.
-Pirates are keeping everyone inside awaiting to be sacrificed in the ritual.
+Pirates are keeping everyone inside awaiting to be converted in to crab/fish people by the ritual.
 3. Forest Dock: Armand, Arms dealer, docked, ready to trade or give weapons/armor on loan.
-4. Forest: Pirate drowned god ritual being prepped here.
-Pirates are leading island inhabitants from the Village [2] to the ritual totem at [4].
+4. Forest: Pirate drowned god ritual happening here.
+Pirates are leading island inhabitants from the Village [2] to the ritual totem at [4] and turning them into violent crab/fish people.
 5. Port: Pirates's boat docked with a light guard complement.
 HIND combat helicopter parked nearby, Hello pilot wandering around the port waiting for instructions from Fishhook.
-6. Mansion: 1x CYCLOPS gadget.
+6. Mansion: Secret access to Tunnels [10].
+1x CYCLOPS gadget.
 Red alert engaged, Jepstein's with a handful of his guards are on lockdown, waiting for help to arrive.
-7. Lagoon: Contains a secret entrance to the Mansion [6] and the Yacht [1].
+Moneybag Jones and Anvilman (Mansion, exterior) are banging on the front door trying to get Jepstein to come out.
+7. Lagoon: Secret access to Tunnels [10].
 8. Lighthouse: Prime sniping position.
 Kenton and Jordan Cane holed up here waiting for the right moment to secure the island and extract, respectively.
 9. Security Room: Dead guards litter the floor, sliced and stabbed by a katana.
 Johnny, intern guard, tumbles out of an empty locker when FIST operatives arrive.
 Contains CCTV with cameras all across the island.
+10. Tunnels: Connects Lagoon [7] and Mansion [6] and the Yacht [1] through secret access doors.
+Roll on Monster or Robot tables (p.
+104-105) for enemy encounters any time the tunnels are used for quick travel.

 **Tactics**